clarkt3/learn-python/python-basics-2/README.md

     # now we're thinking in Objects OOP

+    # we learned how to instantiate classes

+    class NameOfClass():

+    # learned about class attributes

+    class_attribute = 'value'

+    # how to instantiate

+    def __init__(self, param1, param2):
+        self.param1 = param1
+        self.param2 = param2

+    # Learned how to add methods
+        # now each obj we create, instantiate has access to class methods

+    # learned about @classmethod, @staticmethod

+        # which can be called on the class w/o instaiting it

+    # learned all this so we can create our own datatype
+    # that models the real world

+    #
 ```
 ## Section Title
 ### Day X of 100 | Day, Mon XX, 2024